Halobetasol (On the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, Cushing syndrome, or a skin infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, Cushing syndrome, or any type of skin infection.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Blistering, peeling, or pus on treated skin areas

 - Blurred vision or other changes in vision, eye pain